Acanthurus nigrofuscus: Distribution and habitat

-Acanthurus nigrofuscus has a wide Indo-Pacific distribution from the coast of eastern Africa as far north as the Israeli Red Sea coast and south as far as far south as the Aliwal Shoal in South Africa, across the Indian Ocean and into the Indian Ocean as far east as and the Pitcairn Islands and Hawaii, north as far as southern Japan and south as far as New South Wales.
+Acanthurus nigrofuscus has a wide Indo-Pacific distribution from the coast of eastern Africa as far north as the Levantine Red Sea coast and south as far as far south as the Aliwal Shoal in South Africa, across the Indian Ocean and into the Indian Ocean as far east as and the Pitcairn Islands and Hawaii, north as far as southern Japan and south as far as New South Wales.
 This is a numerous and common surgeonfish that is found in small schools on sheltered coral and rocky reefs, frequently around isolated rocky reefs at depths down to 25 m.

 Biology

 Acanthurus nigrofuscus grazes on benthic algae.
 Although typically encountered in small groups it will form large schools in oceanic areas, as well as gathering in large spawning aggregations.
 This is a relatively small surgeonfish and may be dominated by other larger species but the large schools they form can displace other grazing fish.